November 7, 2018 /

-Contact them, offering shoots for what specialize in.
-If it’s engagements/couples, plan full shoots and sessions where you have full control and can make it awesome.
-Even on dates or with weather that isn’t great, still go out there and shoot, try to make it awesome.
+Contact them and offer shoots for what you specialize in.
+If it’s engagements/couples, plan full shoots and sessions where you have full control and can make it awesome!
+Even on dates or with weather that isn’t great, still go out there and photograph.

 Be sure to publicly request what you’re looking for and be specific.

 Instead of “Anyone know any restaurants?” say, “I’m looking for any restaurant managers in the H St Northeast Area.”